luciuscarr/voice-planner/README.md

 - Check firewall settings
 - Ensure CORS is properly configured

+## Security

+🔒 API keys and secrets are protected via `.gitignore`.
+See [SECURITY.md](./SECURITY.md) for:
+- How to keep your OpenAI API key safe
+- What to do if you accidentally expose a key
+- Production deployment security best practices
+- Security checklist before publishing

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Test thoroughly
+5. **Never commit `.env` files** (see SECURITY.md)
-5. Submit a pull request
+6. Submit a pull request

 ## License